paulwarren/nzde/dict/H/README.md

  <i>n.</i> household goods

+## Homey/Homie

+ <i>n.</i> an English person or Briton; a person from home; a person (poss. became obsolesc. as Pommy became more popular) with a non-NZ, British accent. [n (obsolesc) an old word (informal, often capitca1950 Used frequy by immigrants to refer to themselves and by polite NZders (eg a 2ZB Woman's panel) and perhaps felt as a familiar or euphemistic replacement for POMMY. --1978 July 33 Mr George Gosling 78 years old letter<i>[Pommy</i> is] a late Australian import. ...
+In my youth [ca1920] the term for the non-native born was Homey.]

 ## homie

  <i>n.</i> a child from a home or orphanage

+## Hone Heke's war

+ <i>n.</i> [name misspelt in citation] (See Heke('s) War)

 ## hone in on

  <i>v.</i>

+## Hone Nikau

+ <i>n.</i> Generic term used by NZ Observer for either Maori in general or Maori Soldiers

 ## honesty